All Episodes

 The president, like he did previously, Sean, needs to declassify those portions that are still classified so the process can work and the American people can see what was going on here.

-Why is there this reluctance to do that though?
+Why is there this reluctance to do that, though?

-Uh, you know, my guess is the president being told by his lawyers and the usual suspects, sources and methods, blah, blah, blah.
+You know, my guess is the president being told by his lawyers and the usual suspects, sources and methods, blah, blah, blah.

-Has Nunes seen these 19 pages, do we know?
+Has Nunes seen these 19 pages?

-Nunes has said publicly that what's in them is worse or as bad as what's in the Clinton DNC, uh the Clinton DNC.
+Nunes has said publicly that what's in them is worse or as bad as what's in the Clinton DNC, the Clinton DNC.

-Did you ever hear this phony call when when literally uh what's his name?
+Did you ever hear this phony call when literally, what's his name, the biggest liar shiftless shift, shiftless shift, I call him.

-Yeah, when he in fact was uh bamboozled by this Russian guy that's offering naked pictures of Donald Trump and did you ever hear this call?
+Yeah, when he, in fact, was bamboozled by this Russian guy that's offering naked pictures of Donald Trump.

 Let me play it for you.

-And she got uh compromising materials on trout after their uh short relations.
+And she got compromising materials on Trout after their short relations.

 Okay.